uvarc/rc-learning/content/courses/container/minimal.md

 The industry standard of restricting containers to just the application and its dependencies often results in better security and smaller size.
 See how the use of multi-stage builds and scratch/distroless base images can reduce the image size by as much as 99% in real applications.

-## Prerequisites
+Prerequisites:
-Building Containers [Docker]
+- Building Containers [Docker]

 ---

 # Review of Best Practices

-In the previous workshop, we worked through an example of `lolcow` and saw how following best practices can reduce the image size drastically.
+In the previous chapter, we worked through an example of `lolcow` and saw how following best practices can reduce the image size drastically.

 ## 0. Package manager cache busting
 ```bash